Read the Room: Adapting a Robot's Voice to Ambient and Social Contexts: Understanding Human Ambiance Adaptation

-\emph{Scripted condition.} Participants first read a brief summary of their character at the specific restaurant.
-For example, in the fine dining condition the restaurant-goer was on a date, while at the noisy bar the restaurant-goer was with a group of friends to watch the Olympics.
-Once each participant read the summary for their character, they then read from a script that was slightly tailored for the given ambience, i.e. food and drink choices matched what is usually offered at that given restaurant.
+The speakers first read a brief description of their character at the restaurant.
+They then read from a script that was tailored for the given ambiance, i.e., food and drink choices matched what is usually offered at the given restaurant.
 Consistency amongst scripts allowed for comparison of speech features across each condition.
-The differences between scripts created a more realistic environment and reduced redundancy to maintain participant attention.
+The subtle differences that did occur between scripts was solely to create a more realistic environment and reduced redundancy to maintain participant attention.
+The experiment was repeated in an unscripted manner, however, the conversations appeared uncomfortable and unnatural and were not included in the analysis.

-\emph{Unscripted condition.} Participants were then told to remain in character and proceed with the initial scenario description of a waiter taking a customer's order, but this time there was no script to read.
-This allowed participants to be more authentic as they were free to adapt other features to the ambience, such as their choice of words.